oneapi-src/oneMKL/docs/using_onemath_with_cmake.rst

     if(TARGET MKL::onemath_dft_cufft)
         target_link_libraries(myTarget PRIVATE MKL::onemath_dft_cufft)
     else()
-        message(FATAL_ERROR "oneMKL Interfaces was not built with CuFFT backend") endif()
+        message(FATAL_ERROR "oneMath was not built with CuFFT backend") endif()

 .. _using_with_fetchcontent: